Francois-v3/CDNBoxd/README.md

         "lastmessagenumber": number of error to show in the message body.
         "remindertime": period of reminder.
       ,}
-      "dontbindall4": by default we bind on port 53 (DNS) on all local ipv4 adresses.
-Setting this to true to bind only public ipv4 address (returned by DNS lookup).
-Useful to set a local bind9 listening on 127.0.0.1:53.
+      "dontbindall4": by default we don't bind on port 53 (DNS) on all local ipv4 adresses.
+Setting this to false to bind on all local ipv4 addresses.
+Useful to set a avoid conflits with bind9 listening on 127.0.0.1:53 or systemd resolver on 127.0.0.53.
     },
     { ...
     }